Shivam23Thaman/Thapar-Soc/README.md

 Steps

 1. open Xammp Server and run Mysql and Apache.
-2. keep the "college-project"(don't rename it) folder in htdocs folder inside xammp directory
+2. keep the "college-project"(don't rename it) folder in htdocs folder inside xammp directory.
-3. go to browser, typle "localhost/college-project"(without double inverted commas).
+3. go to browser, type "localhost/Phpmyadmin".
+Import the databse files named forum.sql and college.sql
+3. In browser type "localhost/college-project".
 4. click on files, you will reach the home page.